isomerpages/nhg-csdo/_training/Registration Information/Frequently Asked Questions.md

 <h4><strong>Registration FAQs</strong></h4>
 <div data-type="detailGroup" class="isomer-accordion-group isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
-<summary><strong>1.
-I have registered for a course but I’m not able to attend it anymore.
+<summary><strong>I have registered for a course but I’m not able to attend it anymore.
 What should I do?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Please email us with your name, contact number, institution and the full